PlaidCloud/website/content/en/docs/tasks/administer-cluster/cluster-upgrade.md

 ### Switch your cluster's storage API version

-The objects that are serialized into etcd for a cluster's internal representation of the Kubernetes resources active in the cluster are written using a particular version of the API.
+The objects that are serialized into etcd for a cluster's internal representation of the PlaidCloud resources active in the cluster are written using a particular version of the API.

 When the supported API changes, these objects may need to be rewritten in the newer API.
-Failure to do this will eventually result in resources that are no longer decodable or usable by the Kubernetes API server.
+Failure to do this will eventually result in resources that are no longer decodable or usable by the PlaidCloud API server.

 For each affected object, fetch it using the latest supported API and then write it back also using the latest supported API.

 ### Update manifests

-Upgrading to a new Kubernetes version can provide new APIs.
+Upgrading to a new PlaidCloud version can provide new APIs.

 You can use `kubectl convert` command to convert manifests between different API versions.
 For example: